Clustering of emission line galaxies with IllustrisTNG -- II. cosmology challenge with anisotropic correlation functions and ELG-halo connections: Cosmology challenge with the anisotropic correlation functions

 where $N_\mathrm{data}$ is the number of data points used in the analysis.
 Finally, the posterior distribution of parameters is explored with the Markov Chain Monte-Carlo (MCMC) method with \texttt{nautilus} sampler \citep{Lange2023}.
 Flat priors are assumed for all three parameters.
 The live points are set to 10,000 and the sampling process runs until the effective sample size reaches 1,000.

 In Figure~\ref{fig:triangle_OII}, the posterior distribution of parameters by varying the minimum separation $s_\mathrm{min}$ from $5 \, \hMpc$ to $15 \, \hMpc$ are shown for \OII ELGs and control samples, respectively.
 As naively expected, increasing $s_\mathrm{min}$ leads to broader constraints on parameters.
 Let us focus on the linear growth rate $f$, which is the only cosmological parameter in the analysis.
 For the control sample, the true value of $f$ is recovered within the 1-$\sigma$ level except for the case with $s_\mathrm{min} = 5 \, \hMpc$, where the theoretical model is no longer accurate enough due to the strong non-linearity.
 On the other hand, for \OII ELGs, the inferred value of $f$ is biased low with all choices of $s_\mathrm{min}$, consistent with the early study based on dark-matter-only simulations \citep{Okumura2011}.
 This result indicates that the dynamics of ELGs within halos, which are not incorporated in the theoretical modelling, propagate as systematic mismodeling.
 The underestimation is qualitatively consistent with the dynamical nature of ELGs, i.e., ELGs are likely to undergo infall motion towards the halo centre, and thus, the velocity is lower than that of dark matter within halos.
 In other words, the assumption of no velocity bias ($\theta_\mathrm{g} = \theta$) does not hold for ELGs.
+The parameter bias of the linear growth rate at small $s_\mathrm{min}$ should be interpreted with care.
+In this simplified analysis, most cosmological parameters are fixed and survey level systematics are not included.
+Therefore, the shift should be regarded as an upper bound on the potential bias in a more realistic inference.
+The parameter challenge analysis indicates that the model misses part of the ELG velocity statistics, motivating either larger scale cuts or model extensions that include ELG velocity bias and infall components.

 The marginalised posterior distributions of parameters are shown in Figure~\ref{fig:constraints_min_OII_multi}.
 For \OII ELGs, the linear growth rate $f$ is finally recovered within a $1\text{-}\sigma$ level with $s_\mathrm{min} = 20 \, \hMpc$.
 The marginalized posterior distributions of the linear growth rate with $s_\mathrm{min} = 20 \, \hMpc$ for the control sample indicates the bias over the $1\text{-}\sigma$ level.
 However, when the analysis is limited to large scales, the degeneracy between $f$ and $b_1$ becomes severe, and thus, the bias apparently appears due to the projection effect.
 Figure~\ref{fig:xi_multi_best} presents an example of the best-fitting multipole moments of anisotropic correlation functions with $s_\mathrm{min} = 10 \, \hMpc$ for \OII ELGs and control samples.
 The overall shapes of the best-fitting model are quite similar between \OII ELGs and the control sample.
 The only difference is the amplitude of the quadrupole moment and that leads to a smaller inferred value of $f$ for \OII ELGs.